Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 _**Figure 6.43**.
 The basic idea of finding a nearest neighbour based on geographic distance._

-## Nearest neighbour analysis with Python
+## Nearest neighbour analysis in Python

 In Python, there are various libraries that can be used to find nearest neighbors for given set of geometries, including `shapely`, `geopandas`, `scikit-learn`, and `pysal` among others.
 Here, we focus on first introducing how `shapely` can be used to find the nearest neighbor for a given Point geometry, and then we show how to find nearest neighbors for all geometries in a given GeoDataFrame based on geometries in another GeoDataFrame.